Volunteering in Delaware

 - Social Media: Actively share information about TNC’s work in Delaware on Facebook, Instagram and Twitter.

 - Dogfish Dash: Since 2007, TNC has been the recipient of funds raised through the Dogfish Dash, an annual running race hosted by Dogfish Head Craft Brewery in Milton, Delaware.
 Volunteers are needed to help on the day of the race, traditionally held the last Sunday of September, as well as packet pickup events in the days before the race.
-Please note: The 2021 Dogfish Dash will not be held for health and safety reasons due to Covid-19.
+Please note: The Dogfish Dash was not held in 2021 for health and safety reasons due to Covid-19.

 - Stream Stewards: If you’re passionate about watershed protection and willing to commit time each month to volunteer, then consider the Stream Stewards project.
 You don’t need a scientific background, just a willingness to learn about data collection methods and stream health.